-- Level 0 : Pre industrial control - Original Harmony
+- Level 0 : Pre industrial control Original Harmony

-390 - Level 1 : SSP1 1.9 - 4 note chords
+- Level 1 : SSP1 1.9 4 note chords

-- Level 2 : SSP1 2.6 - Tritone substitution
+- Level 2: SSP1 2.6 Tritone substitution

-- Level 3 : SSP4 3.4 Tertiary harmony extension
+- Level 3: SSP4 3.4 Tertiary harmony extension

-- Level 4 : SSP5 3.4 (overshoot) Pedal Point
+- 325 Level 4 : SSP5 3.4 (overshoot) Pedal Point

 - Level 5 : SSP2 4.5 Non-functional harmony

-- Level 6 : SSP3 7.0 Liberated dissonance
+- Level 6: SSP3 7.0 Liberated dissonance

-- Level 7 : SSP5 8.5 Fully chromatic
+- Level 7: SSP5 8.5 Fully chromatic

 Note that we were not able to reproduce Adam's seventh level: intonalism or xenharmony.
 In this level, the intonation of the notes are changed depending on the underlying melody.
-Unfortunately, the MIDITime python interface to MIDI has not yet reached such a level of sophistication.
-Instead, we simply allow all possible values of the 12 note chromatic scale.
+Unfortunately, the python interface to MIDI has not yet reached such a level of sophistication.
+Instead, we allow all possible values of the 12 note chromatic scale.

-The datasets used in this piece are a set of global scale metrics that show the bulk properties of the model under the future climate change scenarios.
-They include the global mean SST (red), the global mean surface pH (purple), the Drake Passage current (yellow), the global mean surface chlorophyll concentration (green), the global total air to sea flux to CO_2 (gold) and the global total ice extent (blue).
-As the piece progresses through the seven levels, the anthropogenic climate change of the model becomes more extreme, matching the increasingly esoteric harmonies of the music.
+The datasets used in this piece is a set of global scale metrics that show the bulk properties of the model under the future climate change scenarios.
+They include the global mean SST (red), the global mean surface pH (purple), the Drake passage current (yellow), the global mean surface chlorophyll concentration (green), the global total air to sea flux to CO_2 (gold) and the Global total ice extent(blue).
+As the piece progresses through the seven levels, the behaviour of the model becomes more extreme, matching the increasingly esoteric harmonies of the music.

-405 3.2 Quantification of reach
+3.2 Quantification of reach

 YouTube's built-in toolkit for channel monitoring, YouTube studio, was used quantify the reach, engagement and audience for the individual videos, as well as the entire channel (Google, 2019).
 Using these tools, we have investigated the first 90 days that the videos were published, starting from the 21^{st} of August 2019 to the 18^{th} of November.
-This is because YouTube studio can only produce reliable data on unique viewers for a period up to 90 days.
-Unique viewers are an estimate of the total number of

-410 people to watch a video.
+There are two reasons for this choice.
+Firstly, most of the views occurred immediately within the first few days after the videos were published, so later time periods do not have as much influence on the overall reach.
+Secondly, YouTube studio can only produce reliable data on unique viewers for a period up to 90 days.
+Unique viewers are an estimate of the total number of people to watch a video.
 This metric accounts for when a single person watches a video on multiple devices or several times on the same device.
 It also accounts for when multiple people share the same device using separate YouTube accounts.